 As Rajiv got to know Jamie, he learned of the attempts her mother, Vivian, was making to keep Bill home.
 Vivian had been told by the Department of Social and Health Services (DSHS) that there was no help to be had if Bill desired to stay home.
 According to this official, Vivian would need to move Bill into a nursing home if he needed help.

 After struggling to keep Bill home for a year or two, financial pressures coupled with the pressures of managing his care and the care of the household made it impossible for Vivian to continue living in their home.
-She sold the house and moved with Bill to a mobile home.
+She sold the house and moved with Bill.
 The move was stressful for Bill, who had started to wander.
 Eventually, the demands of care became overwhelming and Bill had to be moved to a skilled care nursing home.

 As time went on, Jamie and Rajiv became close and she invited him to meet her family in Spokane.
 It was during that visit that Rajiv was for the first time exposed to life in a nursing home.
 It was a shocking experience to say the least.